A Catapult Film Fund & True/False Film Fest Collaboration

 -

-Our Regular deadline for entries is April 11, 2025 at 6PM CST and submissions up until this deadline are free.
-Our late deadline is April 18, 2025 at 6PM CST and submissions in this window will be charged a $30 fee.
+Our Regular deadline for entries is April 3, 2026 at 6PM CST and submissions up until this deadline are free.
+Our late deadline is April 17, 2026 at 6PM CST and submissions in this window will be charged a $30 fee.

 -

-For consideration, fill out the application in full.
+For consideration, fill out the application form below in full.
 Submissions should include two paragraphs describing your film and an online screener link of 5-10 minutes that best represents the project.
 If submitting a longer cut, filmmakers are strongly encouraged to specify a 5-10 minute section - otherwise the first 10 minutes of the cut will be watched.

 -

-Long listed projects will be notified by April 30th and will be asked to submit a full cut.
+Long listed projects will be notified by May 1st and will be asked to submit a full cut.
 The RCR team will reach out to shortlisted projects to schedule phone interviews ahead of the final selection date.

 -